 Luciano brought together former members of Puerto Rican activist group The Young Lords (Minerva Solla, Walter Bosque) and a new generation of activists from Puerto Rico and East Harlem working in areas of food justice, food sovereignty, health, and healing: Tara Rodriguez Besosa, Co-Founder of the Puerto Rico Food Resiliency Project; Giovanni Roberto, Co-Founder of the Centro Para el Desarollo Politico, Educativo, y Cultural (CDPEC); Luis Bonnet of Salud y Acupuntura Para El Pueblo; and Terry Rodriguez, East Harlem food activist.

-Saturday, August 18, 4:00 – 6:00 PM
+Saturday, August 18, 2018, 4:00 – 6:00 PM

-Public conversation between former members of Puerto Rican activist group The Young Lords and a new generation of activists from Puerto Rico and East Harlem working in areas of food justice, food sovereignty, health, and healing.
+Public conversation between former members of Puerto Rican activist group The Young Lords and a new generation of activists from Puerto Rico and East Harlem working in areas of food justice, food sovereignty, health, and healing

-Sunday, August 19, 9:30 – 11:30 AM
+Sunday, August 19, 2018, 9:30 – 11:30 AM

 Free Breakfast Program

-Sunday, August 19, 12:00 – 4:00 PM
+Sunday, August 19, 2018, 12:00 – 4:00 PM

 Free Acupuncture Clinic with Salud y Acupuntura Para El Pueblo

-Photography by Hiram Maristany, official photographer of The Young Lords, will be on view throughout the event at El Barrio’s Artspace PS 109.
+Photography by Hiram Maristany, official photographer of The Young Lords, will be on view throughout the event at El Barrio’s Artspace PS 109

-We’re grateful that this public program is made possible in part by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; the support of the American Chai Trust; and, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+We’re grateful that this public program was made possible in part by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; the support of the American Chai Trust; and, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.